Twitter loses attempt to shut down landmark free speech case in Canadian court

 About the Film

-The Corporation (2003) examined an institution within society.
-The New Corporation reveals a world now fully remade in the corporation’s image, perilously close to losing democracy.
-We trace the devastating consequences, connecting the dots between then and now, and inspire with stories of resistance and change from around the world.
+The Corporation (2003) examined an institution within society and diagnosed it as psychopath.
+With The New Corporation co-directors Joel Bakan and Jennifer Abbott are back with their lightning-rod of a sequel that reveals a world now fully remade in the corporation’s image, perilously close to losing democracy.
+They trace the devastating consequences, connect the dots, and now with the #1000 Screenings campaign they hit the streets to join in the resistance and change movements from around the world.

 In the face of fracturing societies, climate change, and the hollowing out of democracy, The New Corporation is a cry for social justice, deeper democracy, and transformative solutions.

 See The Film

 Host one of #1000 ScreeningsVirtual Worldwide